3 Topics Over Dinner - Dinner Discussion Group

 Organizer: Bill Chapman

-Sunday, June 7th, at 6:00 pm
+Sunday, July 19th, at 6:00 pm

 Tickets to the Event: here.
 (Fee refunded in cash when you show up on time).

 3 Topics Over Dinner is a dinner discussion group that meets on weekends.
 Links to articles or videos on the internet about 3 Topics, usually unrelated to one another, are posted on the event listing.
 Attendees read the articles (and other sources if they so wish) or watch the videos to be discussed over dinner.
 The idea is to be similar to a book club, only with far less reading.
-The idea is that this required reading / video viewing will be less than 3 hours.
+The idea is that this required reading / video viewing will be less than about 2 hours.

 We go to a different nationality restaurant every month, and always restaurants that will do separate checks for a large group, so everyone can pay with their own credit card and we don't have to figure out how to split the check.
 The restaurants are chosen to be quiet and nice, but not extremely exorbitant.
 A link to the menu of the restaurant, with prices listed, will always be provided on the announcement.